-The children have been investigating the area of Loch Ness in Scotland in order to write an article/infographic about the Loch Ness Monster.
+The children have investigated the area of Loch Ness in Scotland in order to write an article/infographic about the Loch Ness Monster.

 Here are some Web sites that you and your children, investigate and discuss information to help the children write their article in the future.
 You may wish to record some of the facts or print and highlight the pages :

-The children have just started to look at the Anglo Saxons and Vikings era.
+The children are looking at the Anglo Saxons and Vikings era.
 We have looked at where the Angles and the Saxons came from.
 We have talked about the Romans leaving Britain and allowing other people to enter the country from Scandinavian countries.

 Our Key question of investigation is: Were they Invaders or Traders?